ZzBombardierzZ/SQF_Comment_Remover/README.md

     * Adds option to ignore certain files/paths from the cleaner using ignore_these_files.txt
     * Adds optional extra logging when running myApp.py rather than one of the executables.
     * Switched from multiple executables to one executable using setttings.json
+    * Should parse a little bit better, getting rid of even more unnecessary whitespace and such.
 * v1.2 - 7/1/22: Updated all exes to fix issue with files being wiped with newline remover and empty line remover.
 Also added Excess whitespace remover and included it into clean_it_all.
 Turns several spaces or tabs into 1 space.
 * v1.1 - 6/28/22: New comment parsing method.
 Fixes issues with strings such as `https://` and similar which ARE NOT comments.
 * v1.0 - 6/28/22: Initial release.